yhnavein/swaggie/README.md

   -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
 Default: "" -r, --reactHooks <bool>  Generate additional context that can be consumed in your application more easily.
 Requires React Hooks.
 Default: false
   --preferAny              Use "any" type instead of "unknown".
-Default: false
+Default: false --servicePrefix <string>  Prefix for service names.
+Useful when you have multiple APIs and you want to avoid name collisions.
+Default: ''
 ```

 Sample CLI usage using Swagger's Pet Store: